A courageous loyalist who paid dearly now savors his privacy and peace.

 Donna and Brian’s personal experiences: Something followed Donna home – and caused some havoc before they did some prayer and salt rituals.
 Check out Donna Kent’s book, Ghost Stories And Legends of Southwestern Connecticut.

 Cosmic Society captured EVP caught a negative/possibly demonic voice in the attic, at the end of the investigation.
 The recorder had been turned off by crew, but it turned back on by itself, to record, “I’ll get in!”
 This referred to getting into Donna’s car and consequently caused an accident and trouble in her home.

-GHOST Stories and legends of Southwestern Ct., by Donna Kent, Haunted America, 2009.
+- GHOST Stories and legends of Southwestern Ct.